Best rear-wheel drive cars 2023

 Year launched: 2015

 If you like the idea of driving a car that can be a bit of a handful then the Mercedes-AMG C63 will be right up your street.
-Its twin-turbocharged V8 sends loads of power and torque to the rear wheels, so, if you turn off the traction control, the Mercedes can feel pretty twitchy.
+The latest one has a four-cylinder plug-in hybrid powertrain, and that's why you'll be wanting its V8-powered predecessor.
+Its twin-turbocharged eight-pot engine sends loads of power and torque to the rear wheels, so, if you turn off the traction control, the Mercedes can feel pretty twitchy.

 Keep it on, though, and you’ll do just fine.
-The C63 might be based on the standard Mercedes C-Class but all the bits that matter – its brakes, suspension and steering – have been upgraded, as a result, it feels alive in your hands in a way the standard car never does.
+The C63 might be based on the standard Mercedes C-Class but all the bits that matter – its brakes, suspension and steering – are upgraded, and as a result, it feels alive in your hands in a way the standard car never does.

 Despite this, the C63 can still play at being a posh executive saloon very well.
-Inside, it looks and feels very nice indeed and the pair of large infotainment screens have pretty high-def graphics.
+Inside, it looks and feels very nice indeed, and the pair of large infotainment screens have high-definition graphics.
 It has room inside for four and the boot is large enough for a set of suitcases.

 Year launched: 2019

-The old Toyota GR Supra was made famous by the Fast and the Furious film franchise, which saw a group of car nuts tune and race their cars, and this is the latest version of that car.
-The only downside is that it shares many parts – including its engine – with the BMW Z4.
+The old Toyota GR Supra was made famous by the Fast and the Furious film franchise, which saw a group of car nuts tune and race their cars on the mean streets of the United States (and at one point, Tokyo, randomly).
+As a result, you might be surprised to learn that the latest version of the car shares many parts – including its engine – with the BMW Z4.

-Not to worry, its 340PS six-cylinder is just the ticket in an agile rear-wheel-drive sports car, particularly when it's been proven to produce a lot more horsepower than Toyota owns up to.
-As a result, you get a car that can be well behaved if you want it to be or pretty lairy if you don’t.
+And this 340PS six-cylinder unit is just the ticket in an agile rear-wheel-drive sports car, particularly when it's been proven to produce a lot more horsepower than Toyota owns up to.
+As a result, you get a car that can be well behaved if you want it to be, or pretty lairy if you don’t.

-The Supra looks pretty BMW-esque on the inside, too, in fact, the dashboard is nearly identical to the Z4’s as is the infotainment though, in reality, that just means it feels posh and is easy to use.
-Okay, so the Supra’s only a two-seater but it has plenty of space and its boot is large for a sports car.
+The Supra looks pretty BMW-esque on the inside, too.
+In fact, the dashboard is nearly identical to the Z4’s, as is the infotainment, although in reality, that all just means it feels posh and is easy to use.
+Okay, so the Supra’s only a two-seater, but it has plenty of space and its boot is large for a sports car.

 Year launched: 2012

-The Subaru BRZ and its sister car the Toyota GT86 are the embodiment of what rear-wheel drive should mean in a car – they’ve both been set up to be great fun in corners.
-They’re also relatively cheap to buy and run.
+The Subaru BRZ and its sister car, the Toyota GT86, are the embodiment of what rear-wheel drive should mean in a car.
+They’ve both been set up to be great fun in corners.
+They’re also relatively cheap to buy and run especially now they've been around for quite a few years.

-While most new cars grip harder in bends than the car they superseded with the BRZ Subaru set out to do the exact opposite, it wanted its sports to slip and slide in bends – even fitting fuel-saving (and thus less grippy) tyres to help it do it.
-Factor in its limited-slip differential, which makes the car slide more predictable, and you have the perfect machine to master drifting.
+While most new cars grip harder in bends than the car they superseded, Subaru set out to do the exact opposite with the BRZ.
+The company wanted its sports car to slip and slide in bends, and so fitted fuel-saving - and thus less grippy - tyres to help it do exactly that.
+Factor in its limited-slip differential, which makes the car slide more predictably, and you have the perfect machine in which to master drifting.

 It’s also perfect because it doesn’t cost a fortune to run.
-Tyres are cheap and it’s 2.0-litre flat-four engine doesn’t guzzle fuel like some sports cars.
-Inside, the interior is sporty and hard-wearing, you get decent infotainment, a pair of small rear seats and a reasonably large boot.
+Tyres are cheap, and it’s 2.0-litre flat-four engine doesn’t guzzle fuel like some sports cars.
+Inside, the interior is sporty and hard-wearing, while you get decent infotainment, a pair of small rear seats and a reasonably large boot.

 Year launched: 2010

-Inside, the Jaguar feels opulent and cool – not suffocatingly retro like the car it replaced.
-Large panels of wood trim are bathed in mood lighting and many of the buttons and switches are metal.
-You also get space for four adults – with the option of a roomier long-wheelbase version – and a large boot.
+Inside, the Jaguar feels opulent and cool, andnot suffocatingly retro like the car it replaced.
+Large panels of wood trim are bathed in mood lighting, while many of the buttons and switches are made of metal.
+You also get a huge amount of space for four adults – with the option of an even roomier long-wheelbase version – and a large boot.

-BMW’s old ‘ultimate driving machine’ slogan was a subtle hint that almost all of its cars were rear-wheel drive but now they're starting to dwindle thanks to xDrive four-wheel drive and smaller models like the 1 Series and 2 Series Active Tourer moving to front-wheel drive.
+BMW’s old ‘ultimate driving machine’ slogan was a subtle hint that almost all of its cars were rear-wheel drive, but now, those are starting to dwindle in number due to smaller models like the 1 Series and 2 Series Active Tourer moving to front-wheel drive, and many other models being offered with xDrive four-wheel drive.

 Year launched: 2016

 Why go back to rear-wheel drive?
-Alfa Romeo wanted to reinject the sportiness its cars were known for in the past and fitted rear-wheel drive and a laser-quick steering rack to do it.
+Alfa Romeo wanted to reinject the sportiness its cars were known for in the past, and so fitted rear-wheel drive and a laser-quick steering rack to do it.
 The result was an Alfa Romeo saloon worthy of its racing heritage.

 That’s purely subjective, but what you can say is that rear-wheel-drive cars offer a purer driving experience.
 As there’s no power going through the front wheels, the steering is uncorrupted when you accelerate and you can change the balance of the car on the throttle.

 In many ways, BMW xDrive gives you the best of both worlds.
-The rear wheels get the majority of the power but some of it is sent to the front wheels – so BMWs fitted with xDrive feel rear-wheel drive but have the extra grip needed for when the going gets slippy.
+The rear wheels get the majority of the power, but some of it is sent to the front wheels, so BMWs fitted with xDrive feel like they're rear-wheel drive most of the time, but have the extra grip needed for when the going gets slippy.

 Loading...